-- 1. Must be a senior in high school or a first year college student, Junior Fair age with intentions of going to college or technical school.
-Junior Fair applicants may only win once. - 2.
-Must have completed a market lamb or breeding sheep project for a minimum of 3 out of the last 4 years through 4-H or FFA in Darke County.
+- Must be a senior in high school or a first year college student, Junior Fair age with intentions of going to college or technical school.
+Junior Fair applicants may only win once. - Must have completed a market lamb or breeding sheep project for a minimum of 3 out of the last 4 years through 4-H or FFA in Darke County.
 Applicants must be a current year exhibitor. - 3.
-Applicants must fill out scholarship form. - 4.
-Scholarship applications must be turned in to the Senior Fairboard Office by August 1st, 4:00 p.m. - 5.
-Scholarship amount and number of recipients may vary from year to year depending on applications received. - 6.
+Applicants must fill out scholarship form. - Scholarship applications must be turned in to the Senior Fairboard Office by August 1st, 4:00 p.m. - Scholarship amount and number of recipients may vary from year to year depending on applications received. - 6.
 If money is collected in time, scholarship money will be sent to award winners after the committee has received the first semester grade card, proof of registration of second quarter and proof that "Thank You" notes have been sent to donors is presented. - 7.
-All scholarship money awarded will be dispersed to the recipient's school of choice within a two year period from the date awarded.
+All scholarship money awarded will be dispersed to the recipient's school of choice within a two year period from the date awarded. - Donations to the scholarship fund can be given to any of the sheep committee members during the sheep barn awards at 7:00 p.m. on Tuesday.

-2023 LAMB SCHOLARSHIP FUND DONORS
+2024 LAMB SCHOLARSHIP FUND DONORS

-Bruns Animal Clinic Dave Knapp Ford Powell Family Farms

-Zumbrink Brothers PK Farms
+Bruns Animal Clinic Eikenberry's IGA Zumbrink Brothers PK Farms